kumarraju2108/subnetool/README.md

-# subnetool
-This tool for subnet calculation
+# This tool is for subnet calculation.

 # Subnet Tool

 The Subnet Tool is a command-line utility written in Python that helps you calculate the network, broadcast, first, and last host addresses in a subnet.
 It also provides a colorful ASCII art banner to enhance the tool's appearance.